William Shatner, TV's Capt. Kirk, blasts into space

 “Everything is much more powerful," he said.
 “Bang, this thing hits.
 That wasn’t anything like the simulator. ...
 Am I going to be able to survive the G-forces?
 Am I going to be able to survive it?”

+Passengers are subjected to nearly 6 G’s, or six times the force of Earth’s gravity, as the capsule descends.
 Blue Origin said Shatner and the rest of the crew met all the medical and physical requirements, including the ability to hustle up and down several flights of steps at the launch tower.
-Passengers are subjected to nearly 6 G’s, or six times the force of Earth’s gravity, as the capsule returns to Earth.

-Shatner shooting into space is “the most badass thing I think I’ve ever seen,” said Joseph Barra, a bartender who helped cater Blue Origin’s launch week festivities.
+Shatner going into space is “the most badass thing I think I’ve ever seen,” said Joseph Barra, a bartender who helped cater the launch week festivities.
 “William Shatner is setting the bar for what a 90-year-old man can do.”

 The flight comes as the space tourism industry finally takes off, with passengers joyriding aboard ships built and operated by some of the richest men in the world.